Part-Time Student Aid

 Release of Funding for Part-time Student Aid Recipients

-The Awards & Financial Aid office will be contacted electronically to confirm your enrolment.
-At this time, we will report your course load and costs, and we will request that student aid send us funding to cover your outstanding balance.
+The student aid branch will contact the Awards & Financial Aid office to confirm your enrolment.
+At this time, we will report your course load and costs, and we will request funds to cover any outstanding balance on your student account.
 National student loans will deposit any remaining funds into the bank account you provided.

-Sign up for an online NSLSC account on CanLearn.ca and ensure that the NSLSC has your current contact information.
+Sign up for an NSLSC account and ensure that the NSLSC has your current contact information.

 For information on your student loan(s), contact the NSLSC at 1-888-815-4514 (TTY 1-888-815-4556).